February 12th, 2019

 - Ask yourself what it is you need?
 Is it more time?
 Energy?
 Power?
 Respect?
 If you feel like there’s something you need more of and not getting, that could be a sign that you may want to create a boundary for yourself where your energy might be leaking or given away.

-- Set the intention before heading into that coffee with your friend, that meeting at work, etc. Especially in the beginning as you’re just implementing this practice, think about what your intention is ahead of time until it becomes second nature.
+- Set your intention before heading into that coffee with your friend, that meeting at work, that conversation with a loved one, etc. Especially in the beginning as you’re just implementing this practice.
+Think about what your intention is ahead of time so you’re going in consciously being mindful of how you want to show up to that experience until it becomes second nature.

-One of my favorite writers and motivational speakers, Gabby Bernstein shares what healthy boundaries (2:37 min watch) look like for her.
-Take note of how she explains that while having a healthy boundary in place, she can still be kind and open.
+One of my favourite writers and motivational speakers, Gabby Bernstein shares what healthy boundaries look like for her.
+Take note of how she explains while having a healthy boundary in place, she can still be kind and open.

 I’d love to hear from you!